jamxf/jamxf.github.io/about.md

 permalink: /about/
 ---

-Currently interning at Ericsson as part of my Computer Systems Degree at the University of Limerick.
+Currently interning at Ericsson and pursuing my Computer Systems Degree at the University of Limerick.

 ### More Information